mongodb-university/Bluehawk/README.md

 bluehawk copy --destination <output-directory> <input-directory-or-file>
 ```

-Output full bluehawk-processed input files to destination directory.
+Output full bluehawk-processed input files, in their original directory
+structure, to destination directory.
+Binary files are copied without
+Bluehawk processing.
+You can use the `--ignore` flag to add gitignore-style
+ignore patterns that omit matched files from output.
 By default, this command generates output files that omit all `state`.
-However, you can use `--state` flag to generate output files that
+However, you can use the `--state` flag to generate output files that
 include content from a single state that you specify.

 #### Check